General (scope, time limits)

 Related problems were also pointed out:

-- Asylum seekers complained about an interpreter, who made comments during the personal interview like: “more briefly, I do not have all day at your disposal”, he selected the documents that the asylum seeker should present at IGI-DAI, and translated only a summary of what is written on the page and not the whole interview (question and answer).Even though the asylum seekers wanted to be assisted by the legal counsellor during the interview, the interpreter told them that “the presence of the legal counsellor is not necessary because you will be granted a form of protection anyway”.
+- Asylum seekers complained that an interpreter selected the documents that the asylum seeker should present at IGI-DAI, and translated only a summary of what is written on the page and not the whole interview (question and answer).

 All the stakeholders interviewed by the author declared that they have never heard about a Code of Conduct for interpreters in the asylum procedure, except one legal counsellor who stated that when JRS signs a contract with an interpreter they also have to sign a Code of Conduct.

-According to the director of vasile Stolnicu there is no Code of Conduct for interpreters.
+According to the director of Vasile Stolnicu there is no Code of Conduct for interpreters.
 After signing a contract with IGI-DAI a meeting is organised with the interpreters where they are explained the rules of collaboration with the institution and how to behave.

 Recording and report